XWangLabTHU/cfDNApipe/README.md

 ### Section 2.3: Output Folder Arrangement

-Generally, the cell free DNA analysis contains many steps, which will generate lots of output files. cfDNApipe arrange the outputs into every functinal specific folders.
-Based on analysis stategy (with or without control), the output folders are arranged as follows.
+Generally, cell-free DNA analysis contains many steps, which will generate lots of output files. cfDNApipe arranges the outputs into every functional-specific folder.
+Based on the analysis strategy (with or without control), the output folders are arranged as follows.

 - Analysis Results Without Control Samples